Lord Kinfauns: Kinfauns origin

 The village of Kinfauns likely derives its name from the Gaelic ceann-fauns, which can mean "head of the slope," referencing the nearby Sidlaw Hills.

 The spot is hallowed by memories of Wallace and Bruce during the long struggle for Scottish sovereignty; and a popular legend survives, which declares that the first lord of Kinfauns was a noble French warrior, who received these broad acres as a reward for his valorous aid to the Bruce against the English invader.
 It is believed that his sword, dating back over 700 years, remains within Kinfauns Castle.

-The Lords Kinfauns were granted by the Crown the hereditary office of admiralty over the waters of Tay.
-Historically, the lords were tasked with preserving the fishing rights and punishing poachers.
-Tradition has it that all vessels sailing along the river once recognised the power of Lord Kinfauns by saluting the castle or by lowering their colours as they passed it.

 River Tay.
 A cave called the Dragon Hole on Kinnoull Hill in Kinfauns is thought to have occasionally sheltered Sir Wallace Wallace.

 History of the lordship

 According to legend, the title was granted in the 14th century to the Charteris family.
 Although no original charters from that period survive, in 1487 the title is officially recorded for Sir Thomas Charteris in the Great Seal by King James III.

 The Charteris family held the lordship through the late medieval and early modern periods.
 Sir John Charteris, second lord, was murdered in 1552 during a long-running feud with the Ruthven family.
 The third lord, also called Sir John Charteris, is quoted in contemporary narrative as:“the Queen’s Lieutenant here, the Lord Kinfauns, [who] refused to surrender,”reflecting his role in resisting a siege during the conflict between supporters of Mary, Queen of Scots, and the Regent’s party.
 With his wife Janet Chisholm, they adopted as heir Harry Lindsay, brother of the Earl of Crawford.
 Lindsay took the Charteris name, succeeded as fourth lord, and later inherited the title 13th Earl of Crawford.
 His son, Sir John Lindsay, the fifth lord, inherited his estates as a wedding present but later tragically predeceased his father.